genedan/TmVal/docs/glossary.rst

    annual percentage yield (APY)
       The annual effective interest rate.

+   annuity
+      A series of payments made at specified intervals for a fixed or contingent period.

+   annuity-immediate
+      An annuity in which the payments occur at the end of each payment period.

+   basic annuity-immediate
+      An annuity-immediate that pays 1 each period.

    compound interest
       A geometric pattern of money growth in which interest earned is reinvested at the rate of interest.